 “Oh come on, besides you’ve had plenty of wine anyway.”

-“Are you saying I have a drink problem?”
+“Are you saying I have a drinking problem?”

 “Woah, where did that come from?”